psf/black/README.md

 ### NOTE: This is a beta product

 _Black_ is already [successfully used](https://github.com/psf/black#used-by) by many projects, small and big.
-It also sports a decent test suite.
-However, it is still very new.
+Black has a comprehensive test suite, with efficient parallel tests, and our own auto formatting and parallel Continuous Integration runner.
+However, _Black_ is still beta.
 Things will probably be wonky for a while.
 This is made explicit by the "Beta" trove classifier, as well as by the "b" in the version number.
 What this means for you is that **until the formatter becomes stable, you should expect some formatting to change in the future**.
 That being said, no drastic stylistic changes are planned, mostly responses to bug reports.

 Also, as a safety measure which slows down processing, _Black_ will check that the reformatted code still produces a valid AST that is effectively equivalent to the